EnterpriseDB/repmgr/README.md

     (2 rows)

-Note that a slot name will be created by default for the primary but not actually used unless the master is converted to a standby using e.g.
+Note that a slot name will be created by default for the primary but not actually used unless the primary is converted to a standby using e.g.
 `repmgr standby switchover`.

 Further information on replication slots in the PostgreSQL documentation: